broadinstitute/sam/README.md

 * delete - may delete a resource
 * share_policy::{policy name} - may add/remove members to/from specified policy of a resource
 * read_policy::{policy name} - may read specified policy of a resource
+* get_parent - may get a resource's parent
+* set_parent - may set a resource's parent
+* add_child - may add a child to a resource
+* remove_child - may remove a child from a resource
+* list_children - may list all of a resource's children

 ### UML Model
 ![Sam Model](model.png)